Authors:

 April/May 1985 | Volume 36, Issue 3

 Joseph Pulitzer, nearly blind, suffering from bouts of depression, and so sensitive to sound he exploded when the silverware was rattled, managed his newspapers in absentia for the last twenty years of his life.
-Nearly every day he received memos from the New York World office providing him with the information he required: financial reports, circulation figures, summaries of lead stories and features, lists of headlines in the World and its rivals, office gossip, and evaluations of key personnel.
+Nearly every day, he received memos from the New York World office providing him with the information he required: financial reports, circulation figures, summaries of lead stories and features, lists of headlines in the World and its rivals, office gossip, and evaluations of key personnel.

-In July of 1899 a new subject appeared in the memos.
+In July of 1899, a new subject appeared in the memos.
 Don Seitz, managing editor and Pulitzer’s chief informant, noted that the paper had “had some trouble to-day through the strike on the part of the newsboys.”
 A July 21 memo headed “On the Newsboys Strike” reported further that the strike would “probably be sporadic for some days” but assured Pulitzer that “we have the situation well in hand.”
 Twenty-four hours later the tone of the memos had changed: “The newsboys strike has grown into a menacing affair.… It is proving a serious problem.
 Practically all the boys in New York and adjacent towns have quit selling.”
-By the twenty-fourth, panic had set in.
+By the 24th, panic had set in.
 “The advertisers have abandoned the papers and the sale has been cut down fully 2/5.… It is really a very extraordinary demonstration.”

 Indeed it was.
-The New York City newsies had formed their own union and gone out on strike against not only Pulitzer’s World but also William Randolph Hearst’s New York Journal .
+The New York City newsies had formed their own union and gone out on strike against not only Pulitzer’s World but also William Randolph Hearst’s New York Journal.
 A confederation of children was challenging the two most powerful publishers in the nation.

-In 1899 the New York City newsies were in the enviable position of being virtually irreplaceable.
+In 1899, the New York City newsies were in the enviable position of being virtually irreplaceable.
 Although there had always been newsboys selling papers in American cities, their numbers had been increased enormously by the boom in the circulation of evening papers—three evening papers sold for each morning one by 1900.
 As people began to live farther from their jobs and to ride home instead of walking, newsboys found that they could sell them afternoon papers to read on the trip.

 Nor was the new generation of newsies like its earlier counterparts.
 As the superintendent of a “newsboys’ lodging house” explained to Jacob Riis in 1912, these children were not street waifs.
-They were eleven- to fifteen-year-old boys who went to school and then at four in the afternoon picked up their papers to sell during the rush hour.
+They were 11-15-year-old boys who went to school and then at four in the afternoon picked up their papers to sell during the rush hour.
 “The newsboy of today,” Riis was told, “is a commercial little chap who lives at home and sells papers after schoolhours.”
 He was also the newspapers’ major distributor.

 The event that led to the newsies’ strike of 1899 was the wholesale price increase Hearst’s Journal and Pulitzer’s World had instituted the year before at the height of the Spanish-American War circulation boom.
-The publishers, especially Hearst and Pulitzer, had been spending far more money competing with one another in extra editions,
+The publishers, especially Hearst and Pulitzer, had been spending far more money competing with one another in extra editions, splashy front pages,